Azure Newsletter: August 2017

 The latest release of SSMS includes functional extensions for token-based authentication (also known as Universal Authentication connection mechanism).
 Universal Authentication allows the use of Azure Multi-Factor Authentication for native and guest user accounts in Azure Active Directory (Azure AD) to connect with Azure SQL Database and Azure SQL Data Warehouse.
 To learn more about the latest Azure AD functionality in the SSMS release, visit the Azure Blog.

 Azure Cosmos DB: SOC audit compliance

-The American Institute of Certified Public Accountants (AICPA) developed the Service Organisation Controls (SOC) framework, a standard for controls that safeguards the confidentiality and privacy of information stored and processed in the cloud.
-This aligns with the International Standard on Assurance Engagements (ISAE), the reporting standard for international service organisations.
+The American Institute of Certified Public Accountants (AICPA) developed the Service Organization Controls (SOC) framework, a standard for controls that safeguards the confidentiality and privacy of information stored and processed in the cloud.
+This aligns with the International Standard on Assurance Engagements (ISAE), the reporting standard for international service organizations.
 Teams applying for SOC go through a vigorous 6-month audit process and continue to maintain the status thereafter.
-The first SOC audit for Azure Cosmos DB started in October 2016 and is now complete, achieving a SOC 1-, 2- and 3-compliant status.
+The first SOC audit for Azure Cosmos DB started in October 2016 and is now complete, achieving a SOC 1-, 2-, and 3-compliant status.

 Azure Data Factory introduces new features to enrich data ingest and transformation capabilities

 Azure Data Factory has added a number of new features, including a fault tolerance feature for skipping or logging incompatible rows during copy and authentication support for using Service Principal to access Azure Data Lake Analytics.
 The public preview for Data Management Gateway High Availability and Scalability for improved copy experience from on-premises to the cloud is also available.
 Learn more.